ansible/ansible-lint/src/ansiblelint/rules/var_naming.md

 - `var-naming[pattern]`: Variables names should match ... regex.
 - `var-naming[no-role-prefix]`: Variables names from within roles should use `role_name_` as a prefix.
+- `var-naming[no-reserved]`: Variables names must not be Ansible reserved names.

 ## Settings